tri3ans4h/nextjs-starter/README.md

 ## License
 MIT

 ## DISCLAIMER
 Not production ready yet,

 ## FUTURE IMPROVEMENT
 - add skeleton loader

--
+## QUESTION??
+this project only for fun, please do experiment by yourself